 Days 3-7:

-- Discard all but 2 Tbs of starter
+- Discard all but 2 tablespoons of starter.

-- Add 1 cup of flour and ½ cup of water to the starter daily, mixing well each time.
+- Add 30 grams of rye flour and 30 grams of filtered water to the starter daily, mixing well each time.

 Notes